Quick Stats

 Success Rates

 Not publicly disclosed.
-With over $63 million distributed to 800+ organizations through Reimagine Grants since 2018, and the foundation engaging 900+ PwC partners and principals, there are multiple pathways for aligned organizations to receive funding.
+With over $63 million distributed to 800+ organisations through Reimagine Grants since 2018, and the foundation engaging 900+ PwC partners and principals, there are multiple pathways for aligned organisations to receive funding.

 Reapplication Policy